Expats

 I observe two types of foreigners: those that would consider moving to Indonesia, and those who wouldn’t for any amount of money.
 They would rather stay poor.
 Given the same professional qualities and opportunities, the ones who would move are more progressive, open minded, flexible and curious.
 Desperate?
 Not necessarily.
 They wouldn’t last long.

-10. Ytre Says:
+10. Ytre says:

 Dear Tony,